omgwenxx/machine_learning/assignment3/app/submission/README.md

 This project build with different files.
 Separate python files are run to achieve different tasks.

 1. prepare.py - *Use to separate raw dataset into desirable ratio.*
-2. implement.py - *Training model with processed data and saving model in .pt file.*
+2. main.py - *Training model with processed data and saving model in .pt file and attacking models with default values*
+2. train.py - *Training model with processed data*
+2. reconstruct.py - *TAttacking models, parameters can be set by user*
 3. network.py - *network definitions using pytorch.*